faimin/ZDMediator/README.md

 ## License

-ZDRouter is available under the MIT license.
+ZDMediator is available under the MIT license.
 See the LICENSE file for more info.